meilisearch/meilisearch-js-plugins/README.md

 - ✅ cssClasses: The CSS classes to override.

 The `RefinmentList` widget uses the `disjunctive facet search` principle when using the `or` operator.
 For each different facet category used, an additional http call is made.
 For example, if I ask for `color=green` and `size=2`, three http requests are made.
 One for the hits, one for the `color` distribution and one for the `size` distribution.
+To provide any feedback on the subject, refer to [this discussion](https://github.com/meilisearch/product/issues/54).

 The following example will create a UI component with the a list of genres on which you will be able to facet.